staticvariablejames/ChooseYourOwnLump/README.md

 they will match the ones displayed in the tooltip.

-Increasing the number of grandmas by 200 is equivalent to raising Rigidel one slot (unslotted to Jade, Jade to Ruby, or Ruby do Diamond).
+Increasing the number of grandmas by 200 is equivalent to raising Rigidel one slot (unslotted to Jade, Jade to Ruby, or Ruby to Diamond).
 For example,
 in the image above,
 the third line is equivalent to using 378 grandmas instead of 578